Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 * vmui- Victoria Metrics' user interface.

 Key differences:

-Architecture- Thanos has a modular system with several components that each have different functions.
+* Architecture- Thanos has a modular system with several components that each have different functions.
 This system provides functionality.
 VictoriaMetrics has single node and cluster versions.
 Victoriametrics provide simplicity and ease of deployment.

-Storage- Thanos uses TSDB.
+* Storage- Thanos uses TSDB.
 VictoriaMetrics is morre storage effeicent due to having its own custom storage and compression algorithms.
+*  Query language- Thanos uses PromQL just like Prometheus.
+VictoriaMetrics uses metricsQl which is baskwards compatible with PromQL.
+* High Avaliability and Reliability:
+* Downsampling & retention: Both Thanos & VM has downsampling and customizable retention policies, the specifics of each may vary.
+* Integration:
+* Performance: